Tiger attack: Reasons for attacking

 Man-eating tigers have been a recurrent problem in India, especially in Kumaon, Garhwal and the Sundarbans mangrove swamps of Bengal.
 There, even otherwise healthy tigers have been known to hunt humans.
-However, there have also been mentions of man-eaters in old Indian literature, so it appears that after the British occupied India, built roads into forests and brought the tradition of shikar, man-eaters became a nightmare come alive.
-Even though tigers usually avoid elephants, they have been known to jump on an elephant's back and severely injure the mahout riding on the elephant's back.
-Kesri Singh mentioned a case when a fatally wounded tiger attacked and killed the hunter who wounded it while the hunter was on the back of an elephant.
+However, there have also been mentions of man-eaters in old Indian literature, so it appears that after the British occupied India, built roads into forests and brought the tradition of shikar, man-eaters became a much bigger problem.
+Although tigers usually avoid elephants, they have been known to jump on an elephant's back to attack the mahout riding it.
+Kesri Singh mentioned a case when a fatally wounded tiger attacked and killed the hunter who had wounded it while the hunter was on the back of an elephant.
 Most man-eating tigers are eventually captured, shot or poisoned.
+In extreme situations, such as during droughts, tigers have hunted vulnerable or lost elephants (subapex-sized or calves) themselves for food.

+According to various sources, cases of man-eating tigers in the Russian Far East were always rare or not recorded at all over long periods.

 During war, tigers may acquire a taste for human flesh from the consumption of corpses which have lain unburied, and go on to attack soldiers; this happened during the Vietnam and Second World Wars.
 Tigers will stalk groups of people bending down while working in a field or cutting grass, but will lose interest as soon as the people stand upright.
 Consequently, it has been hypothesized that some attacks are a simple case of mistaken identity.

 Tigers typically surprise victims from the side or from behind: either approaching upwind or lying in wait downwind.
 Tigers rarely press an attack if they are seen before their ambush is mounted.